Psychedelic/plug-docs/docs/getting-started/build-app-example.md

 ## Application structure

-Open and edit the file `index.html` replacing the `<!-- App container (title, description, button) -->` comment with our desired application structure, that should have a title, description and a button, as follows:
+Open and edit the file `index.html` replacing the `<!-- App container (button) -->` comment with our desired application structure, that should have a button, as follows:

 ```html
 <html>